Alexhuszagh/cross_issue405/README.md

 A simple example of using `Cross.toml` with volumes to ensure the project directory is mounted.

-We assume a project directory analogous to, where we have a directory containing numerous separate projects as local dependencies:
+We assume a project directory analogous to the following, where we have a directory containing numerous independent crates (`lib1`, `lib2`, `lib3`) used as local dependencies for another crate (`bin`).

 ```text
 project/